Carlitz twists: their motivic cohomology, regulators, zeta values and polylogarithms: Tools and notations from the general theory

-We can already detect from Proposition \ref{prop:formula-of-interest} that the study of these two modules will require to work with the family of $\tau$-difference equations $\xi-\tau_M(\tau^*\xi)\in N_A$.
 In fact, most of what we will discuss next will simply require these formulas and no longer refer to \cite{gazda2}.
-In that sense, once one agrees with Proposition \ref{prop:formula-of-interest}, the rest of the paper is mostly self contained.\\
+In that sense, once one agrees with Corollary \ref{cor:formula-for-carlitz}, Sections \ref{sec:non-negative-twists} and \ref{sec:positive-twists} are mostly self contained.

-It is immediate to translate Proposition \ref{prop:formula-of-interest} in the situation of Carlitz twists: \begin{Corollary} Let $n\in \bZ$.
-There are natural isomorphisms of $\bF[t]$-modules: